tdslinden/credentials-manager/README.md

 # Credentials Manager

-Credentials Manager is a program to store credentials on a MySQL database with a terminal (command prompt) interface.
+Credentials Manager is a program to store credentials on a MySQL database through your terminal (command prompt) interface.

 ## Prerequisite
 MySQL must be first installed on the operating system.
 You can choose to use the default databases for your tables.
 However, it is recommended to create your own database.